notAI-tech/NudeNet/README.md

 # NudeNet: An ensemble of Neural Nets for Nudity Detection and Censoring

-Demo image can be found at https://i.imgur.com/rga6845.jpg (NSFW)
+Uncensored version of the following image can be found at https://i.imgur.com/rga6845.jpg (NSFW)

 ![](https://i.imgur.com/2mhyqnt.jpg)